FriendsOfSymfony/FOSRestBundle/README.md

     # app/confg/routing.yml
     users:
-      type:     restful
+      type:     rest
       resource: Application\HelloBundle\Controller\UsersController

 this will tell Symfony2 to automatically generate proper REST routes from your `UsersController` action names.
-Notice `type:     restful` option.
+Notice `type:     rest` option.
 It's required to RestfulControllers to find which routes are supported.

 ### Define resource actions